Jirón Ucayali

 Ucayali Street (Jirón Ucayali) is a major street in the Damero de Pizarro, located in the historic centre of Lima, Peru.
-The street starts at its intersection with the Jirón de la Unión and continues until it reaches Jirón Paruro.
+The street starts at its intersection with the Jirón de la Unión and continues until it reaches Jirón Paruro, in Barrios Altos.
 Its route extends to the west along Jirón Ica.

-Its last block is known as Capón Street, and is the location of the city's Chinatown.
+Its last block is known as Capón Street (Calle Capón), and is the location of the city's Chinatown.
 The street has numerous food businesses selling Asian products, chifas and tea rooms.

+Name

+The street's name comes from the project that was ultimately adopted in 1862, which replaced the city's traditional names with names that reflected the country's political geography.
+The term jirón is a type of street, whose axis is formed from a variety of different, single-block streets.
+It is named after the Ucayali River.

 History

-The road that today constitutes the street was laid by Francisco Pizarro when he founded the city of Lima on January 18, 1535.
-In 1862, when a new urban nomenclature was adopted, the road was named after Ucayali River.
-Prior to this renaming, each block (cuadra) had a unique name:
+The then-unnamed multi-street axis was laid by Francisco Pizarro when he founded the city of Lima on January 18, 1535.
+In 1862, the city adopted the naming project of Mariano Bolognesi, an idea first proposed by Manuel Atanasio Fuentes in 1857.
+This new street was named after Ucayali River.